Mexican Rice

 Pro Tip

-Toasting (dry roasting rice in oil before liquid addition)
+Toasting rice in fat before liquid addition (traditional method)

 Storage